 It’s time to break out the fancy crockery and cutlery (depending on the age of kids!), tablecloths, cake stands, napkins and anything else you can dig out to add to the occasion.

-Kids can help make centre pieces (we’ve been making Easter trees and painting cardboard eggs), paper flowers (from egg cartons), bunting and even place names.
-While it might not be possible to pop to the shops to help aid your activities, there are a range of templates online to print.
+Kids can help make centre pieces (we’ve been making Easter trees and painting blown eggs), paper flowers (from egg cartons), bunting and even place names.

 Kids love to emulate adults, spending hours playing tea parties with friends, so tea should be served from a teapot and with a tea cup.
 Ideally, include a choice of teas as well.
 Our Small & Wild blends are naturally caffeine-free, have no added sugar or nasties and have been specially made for little taste buds so are perfect for the occasion.
 With large biodegradable tea bags, one bag will happily serve two in a tea pot.